XzzX/mrmd/joss/paper.md

 The software design itself focuses on separating code and data.
 A few data-only containers are used to hold the simulation state: For example, `data::Atoms` holds the positions, velocities, and other information of all atoms within the simulation.
 A separate set of functions takes these data containers as inputs and modifies them in place, e.g. `action::VelocityVerlet`.
-For performance reasons, the data containers are not treated as immutable objects.
+For performance reasons, the data containers are not treated as immutable objects but are modified by the algorithms directly.
+All pieces are exposed to the user and can be combined freely to develop new simulation methods.

 A precise naming scheme with a clear folder structure, and the avoidance of abbreviations together with literature references within the source code serve as the main point of documentation.
 Static code analysis using `clang-tidy` and automatic source code formatting using `clang-format` ensure consistency over the whole code base.
 Detailed examples serve as the main entry point for new users and are tested in the CI at every commit to ensure that everything is working correctly and is up to date.

-Other third-party libraries are used to extend features or improve usability, namely: `CLI11` for command-line interaction, `YAML-CPP` for config file parsing, `Cabana` for neighbour lists, and `Googletest` for testing.
+Other third-party libraries are used to extend features or improve usability, namely: `CLI11` for command-line interaction, `YAML-CPP` for config file parsing, `Cabana` for neighbour lists, `HDF5` for IO, and `Googletest` for testing.

 # Research impact statement